How to Update Samsung Galaxy Note 7 / Galaxy S7 to Android 8 Oreo

-The new update brings with it a whole load of new features including the PiP mode, notification channels, notification snoozing and background app optimisation to name few.
+The new update brings with it a whole load of new features including the PiP mode, notification channels, notification snoozing, and background app optimization to name few.
 However, the Snapdragon version and the Exynos version being released, there isn't much difference to point out other than the time of its release.

 You can get your Oreo update on your Samsung Galaxy Note 7 or Galaxy S7 with our detailed guide given below.

 Why Android Oreo update for Samsung Galaxy Note 7 / Galaxy S7

 The Oreo update comes with the promise of enhanced speed and restricted battery drainage by background apps.
 However, if you are gearing up for an Oreo update on your Samsung Galaxy Note 7 or S7, then consider the pros and cons of updating to Android 8.0.

 Reasons for Android Oreo update on Galaxy Note 7 / Galaxy S7

 Top features that make most users eager to update their Galaxy Note 7 / S7 to Android Oreo are listed as follows: